 ABOUT BREAST AUGMENTATION

-Breast Augmentation, also known as breast enlargement or breast implant surgery, is one of Dr Rahdon’s most commonly performed procedures.
-He is dedicated to producing exceptional results that are in total harmony and balance with the woman’s figure.
+Breast Augmentation, also known as breast enlargement or breast implant surgery, is one of Dr Rahdon’s most sought after procedures.
+He is dedicated to producing exceptional results that meet your goals: natural, in balance…. or a little more.

 There are many reasons why a woman may choose to undergo breast augmentation.
 Breast appearance may alter with age, weight change or after pregnancy/ breastfeeding.
 Women who are dissatisfied with the size of their breasts, or have experienced changes in breast appearance can achieve fuller, nicer shaped breasts with breast augmentation.
-Breast augmentation can help to increase or balance the size of the breasts, restore breast volume or restore the shape of the breast after partial or total loss.
+Breast augmentation can help to increase or balance the size of the breasts, restore breast volume or restore the shape of the breast.
 It is important to understand that breast augmentation cannot correct significantly sagging or drooping breasts.
 In these instances a breast lift (mastopexy) is often required and may be performed in conjunction with augmentation.

-The procedure itself generally involves placing an implant into a pocket formed beneath the breast tissue.
-There are many decisions to make when considering breast implants, including the implant type/size/shape, incision placement and placement of the implant under or over the muscle.
+Most commonly an implant is used (usually slilcone but occasionally saline).
+There are many decisions to make when considering breast implants, including the implant type/size/shape/surface type, incision placement and placement of the implant under or over the pectoralis major muscle.
 These decisions are best made in consultation with Dr Rahdon who will be able to discuss the pros and cons of each option and tailor a plan for each individual.

 There are three common incisions used in breast augmentation.
 The most common is placed directly under the breast.
 Other options include an incision around the areola or in the armpit.
 Dr Rahdon is able to keep the incision as small as possible (usually around 3-5cms) by using a Kellar funnel to insert the implant.

-The next decision is where to place the implant – this can be either submuscular or subglandular.
-Submuscular placement refers to an implant that is placed partially or completely beneath the pectoralis muscle, against the chest wall.
-In contrast, subglandular placement refers to an implant that is placed beneath the breast tissue but above the pectoralis muscle.
+The next decision is where to place the implant – this can be either submuscular or subglandular ie “unders” or “overs”.
+Submuscular placement refers to an implant that is placed mostly beneath the pectoralis muscle, against the chest wall.
+In contrast, subglandular placement refers to an implant that is placed beneath the breast tissue but on top of the pectoralis muscle.
 Dr Rahdon will help to determine the placement location that is best for you.

 There are a lot of factors that influence both incision and placement location, such as the patient’s physique, physical activity, shape, scar type/placement, preference and recovery time.